-Use the contact information listed at the end of the Notice.
-If you get this Notice on our website or by email, you can request a paper copy of the Notice.
+• Right to Receive a Copy of this Notice.
+You may request a copy of our Notice at any time by using the contact information listed at the end of the Notice.
+If you receive this Notice on our website or by email, you are also entitled to request a paper copy of the Notice.

-Contact Information
+Contact Information:

-If you have any questions about this Notice, our privacy practices related to your PHI or how to exercise your rights, you can contact us in writing.
-You can also contact us by phone.
-Use the contact information listed below.
+If you have any questions about this Notice, our privacy practices related to your PHI, or how to exercise your rights, you can contact us in writing or by phone using the contact information listed below.

-Arkansas Total Care ATTN: Privacy Official P.O.
-Box 25010 Little Rock, Arkansas 72221
+Arkansas Total Care Attn: Privacy Official P.O.
+Box 205010 Little Rock, AR 72221

-Toll Free Phone Number: 1-866-282-6280 (TTY: 711)
+Phone: 1-866-282-6280 (TTY: 711)